Keerthan2006/mern-docker-compose/README.md

 ## Project Overview

-This project demonstrates how to **containerize a MERN (MongoDB, Express, React, Node.js) stack application** using Docker and Docker Compose.
+This project demonstrates how to **containerize a MERN (MongoDB, Express, React, Node.js) stack application** using Docker.

 The implementation was done in **two stages**.